Dungeonquest: Gameplay

 The board, marked by a grid, begins blank except for the dragon's hoard at the center.
 Room tiles are placed facedown near the board, and the time track counter is set to "Dawn".
 During each player's turn, the player selects a room tile at random and sets it down on a grid space on the board.
 Each tile may be one of several different configurations: a room with several doorways, a corner, a hallway, a dead end, a bottomless pit, a rotating room, etc. In all, the game contains 115 room tiles.
 When a player's character enters a room, the player draws a card to determine the type of challenge that must be overcome.
 This can include monsters, chasms, crypts, traps, secret doors, etc.

 Publication history

 Jakob Bonds created the concept of Drakborgen (Dragon Fortress) while in high school in Sweden.
 In the early 1980s, he submitted the game to Alga AB for consideration.
-Dan Glimne, who had been working at Alba since 1980, was also working on a fantasy board game with a similar theme titled Trollkarlens borg.
+Dan Glimne, who had been working at Alga since 1980, was also working on a fantasy board game with a similar theme titled Trollkarlens borg.
 (The Wizard's Castle) Both Bonds and Glimne felt a "family fantasy" board game was needed, and they agreed to merge their two game ideas and jointly develop the new project.
 The result was Drakborgen, published in 1985 with illustrations by Anders Jeppson.

 Games Workshop published an English-language version titled Dungeonquest in 1987 that included four plastic miniatures produced by Citadel Miniatures.

 In Sweden, Alga AB released an expansion called Drakborgen II in 1987.
 Games Workshop also published this expansion, but divided it into two supplements: